-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.

-That’s why more homeowners are considering adding devices like a Nest to their homes.
-If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in Winnipeg.
+That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
+If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Winnipeg.

-• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it for the next homeowner.
+• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it behind for the next resident.

-If you want to perform a reset, first write down your temperature settings so you have them if they get erased.
-Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To initiate a reset, first write down your temperature settings so reapplying them is faster.
+Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Turns your Nest off and reboots it while saving your settings.
-You can also press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.
+• Restart: Deactivates your Nest and reboots it while saving your settings.
+You can also press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

-• Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
-By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll need to create a new schedule or wait while your Nest learns your schedule.

-• Network: By selecting a network reset, it forgets connection logins and your Nest is disconnected from Wi-Fi.
+• Network: With a network reset, it will remove all your network information and your Nest will no longer be connected to Wi-Fi.
 Use this option if you want your Nest to forget your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi